 Neglected Citizenship Status: A Not Uncommon Immigration Problem

-This type of citizenship problem is not surprising, especially in U.S. Southwestern states.
-(Of course, the issue is broader than just a Southwestern United States immigration matter.)
+This type of immigration problem is not surprising, especially in U.S. Southwestern states.

 In a global community, many folks cross boundaries and move to foreign countries for work, pleasure, or love.
 Some stay abroad for many, many years, and never return to the United States.
 Several years later, children are born, unsuspecting that they can legally claim their U.S. citizenship status.